Workflows & Team Structure

-When creating your groups make sure you think about:
+When creating your teams make sure you think about:

-Who is the intended audience for the group and how useful is it to people in the organization?
+Who is the intended audience for the team and how useful is it to people in the organization?

-- Closed – Anyone can find the team and see its description using PeerBie MyWork search but only members can see the content
+Closed – Anyone can find the team and see its description using Peerbie search but only members can see the content

 Who do you want to be able to post on the team?
 Think about the importance of the content (e.g. you might only want select people to post in an all-company team)